RulinShao/LightSeq/README.md

 Paper: https://arxiv.org/pdf/2310.03294.pdf

+### WARNING: This repo has not been fully tested for end-to-end training.
+We are actively working on that, with additional feature such as allowing padding in inputs.
+The current code is only for research preview and reproducing the paper results.
+We will make public announcement when more support are ready.

 ## News
 - [2023/08] 🔥 Our paper is on!
 We provide a code preview of LightSeq.
 Stay tuned for future releases!